carlosfernandescrypt/carlosfernandescrypt/README.md

 ###

-<p align="left">- Currently working as a Back-end Software Engineer at @ Sea Solutions.<br>- My main objective is to deliver value to the product and the business, prioritizing practical and effective solutions, regardless of technical preferences.
-For every challenge, i believe there is always a solutions - even if i don't know it right away, i know i will find a way.<br>- Studyng Computer Science at Catholic University of Brasília.<br>- Passionate about solving problems and working in team.</p>
+<p align="left">- Currently working as a Back-end Software Engineer @ Sea Solutions.<br>- My main objective is to deliver value to the product and the business, prioritizing practical and effective solutions, regardless of technical preferences.
+For every challenge, i believe there is always a solution - even if i don't know it right away, i know i will find a way.<br>- Studyng Computer Science at Catholic University of Brasília.<br>- Passionate about solving problems and working in team.</p>

 ###